FinnE145/Lang3/README.md

 ## Download

 Lang3 is still in the early development stage, and is not available for download yet.
-Soon, a website will be added here where Lang3 can be run.
-In the meantime, feel free to download the repo and compile the C# yourself!
+You can run Lang3 in your browser at [lang3.fmje.dev/run](https://lang3.fmje.dev/run) to see lexer and parser output.
+Also feel free to download the repo and compile the C# yourself!

 ## What is Lang3?